Color photography: Skeptics

-Though color photography had its followers, black-and-white still remained the more popular and respected film when color first came out.
+Though color photography had its followers, black-and-white remained the more popular and respected film when color first appeared.

-According to Eggleston, his former idol, Henri Cartier-Bresson, said to him at a party, “William, color is bullshit”, and then not another word.
+According to Eggleston, his former idol, Henri Cartier-Bresson, said to him at a party, "William, color is bullshit", and then not another word.

-Harold Baquet, for instance—a prominent, later photographer known best for documenting New Orleans civil rights—was not keen on color.
-He preferred to take pictures mainly using black-and-white film.
-When asked about his reasoning for this preference during an interview, he replied “The less is more thing.
+Harold Baquet, for instance—a prominent photographer known for documenting New Orleans civil rights—was not keen on color.
+He preferred to take pictures using black-and-white film.
+When asked about his reasoning for this preference during an interview, he replied "The less is more thing.
 Sometimes the color distracts from the essential subject.
 Sometimes, just light, line and form is enough, and it allows you to explore the sculptural qualities of that third dimension, that illusional dimension of depth.
-And it’s fun”.
+And it's fun".
 This aversion to color was due mainly to a fear of losing simplicity in his pictures.
 He worried that color gave the eye too much to take in.

 This worry was not uncommon.
 Photographer Ansel Adams, known best for his dramatic black-and-white landscapes, also felt that color could be distracting, and could therefore divert the artist's attention away from creating a photograph to his full potential, according to some experts.
 Adams actually claimed that he could get "a far greater sense of 'color' through a well-planned and executed black-and-white image than [he had] ever achieved with color photography".
 Another expert source mentioned that Adams was a "master of control".
 He wrote books about technique, developed the Zone System—which helped determine the optimal exposure and development time for a given photograph—and introduced the idea of "previsualization", which involved the photographer imagining what he wanted his final print to look like before he even took the shot.
 These concepts and methods allowed for nearly total control of all the potential variables that factor into a final print.
 Because of this love for control, Adams disliked color because it lacked this element that he had mastered with black-and-white.

 While Adams initially was far from thrilled with color, he did experiment with it, unknown to many.
 A few examples of his color work are available in the online archive of the Center for Creative Photography at the University of Arizona.
 The subjects which he shot in color ranged from portraits, to landscape, to architecture; a similar scope to that of his black and white work.
 In fact, toward the end of his life, Adams admitted his regret of not being able to master the technique of color, according to an expert source.

-Though a wide range of film preference still exists among photographers today, color has, with time, gained a much larger following in the field of photography.
+Though a wide range of film preference still exists among photographers, color has, with time, gained a much larger following.